DopeBiscuit/IEEE-Digital-IC-Design/README.md

 <hr>

 ## Lecture 3 - Intro to:
-- <p style="font-weight: 400;">Sequential circuits.
+- Sequential circuits.
 - Using (posedge, negedge).
 - Video Graphics Array standards.
-- Basic sequential Logic units (D-Latch, D-Flip Flop, T-Flip Flop, 4-bit register with load, up down load coutner).</p>
+- Basic sequential Logic units (D-Latch, D-Flip Flop, T-Flip Flop, 4-bit register with load, up down load coutner).

 ### Task 3:
 - **Creating a VGA Controller, with 640 * 480 @ 60Hz industry standard, this interfaces with the VGA connector forcing a color to the whole screen pixel array using a parameter.**